 Source: MedlinePlus and Academy of Nutrition and Dietetics

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - Academy of Nutrition and Dietetics

-- This excellent site includes a "Tip of the Day" and other informative features for the average consumer.
+- This excellent site includes information on food safety, nutrition labels, food allergies, and many other topics for the average consumer.

 - Colorado Academy of Nutrition and Dietetics